 In our previous R tutorial, we have discussed about R Lattice Package, now, it’s time for learning how to save graphs to files in R programming.
 We will discuss its different methods along with various R graphic devices.

-A graphics device is something where we can make a plot to appear.
-When we make a plot in R, it has to be “sent” to a specific.
+A graphics device is something where we can delineate a plot.
+When we make a plot in R, it has to be “sent” to a specific:

 - Window on your computer (screen device)

 - PDF file (file device)